-- Eating - Do not eat anything 8 hours prior to surgery and do not drink anything 6 hours before surgery.
+- Eating – Do not eat or drink anything 8 hours prior to surgery.
 You may brush and rinse your teeth and take medications with a sip of water.

 - Shower – You may shower and shampoo your hair the night before or morning of your surgery.

 - Lotions – Do not wear deodorant or lotions especially on the chest and torso.

 - Jewelry – Do not bring any jewelry or valuables with you the day of surgery.

 - Clothing – Wear comfortable, loose-fitting clothing, preferably a button up top or hoodie with a zipper.
 Wear flat, comfortable shoes and warm socks.

 - Contact lenses and other items – Remove contact lenses, dentures, and nipple rings before surgery.